thomashastings/droidian-x01bd-guide/README.md

 ## Notes
 ### Porting status
 You can check out the status of the port [here](https://github.com/thomashastings/droidian-x01bd-guide/blob/main/STATUS.md).

-### Applications
-You can find a list of mobile-friendly Linux applications at [LinuxPhoneApps](https://linuxphoneapps.org/).

-### Mobile data
-Mobile data should work, but some manual setup may be required.
-The good part is that the configuration is persistent, so you need to do this only once.
-- Open the `Settings` app and tap `Mobile`, then tap `Access Point Names`
-- Tap the `+` in the top right corner of the pop-up
-- Fill out the textboxes based on your settings in Android.
-The `Name` can be anything, e. g., the name of your carrier.
-The `APN` is likely some sort of an URL, like `internet.carrier.net` or something similar.
-If you didn't see a `Username` and `Password` in Android, you can skip these.

-In some cases, rebooting your phone or turning mobile data on and off a few times is enough.
-Otherwise we'll have to give the same settings to [oFono](https://en.wikipedia.org/wiki/OFono) as well.
-- Open the `King's Cross` terminal app or use `SSH` and type `cd /usr/share/ofono/scripts`
-- To check your current setup, type `./list-contexts`, look for the first context, called `[ /ril_1/context1 ]`
-- Notice that context has `Name`, `Type`, `AccessPointName`, `Username`, and `Password` attributes among others, we'll need to change these to match the valid settings from Android.
-- Now deactivate this context to be able to make changes to it: `./deactivate-context 1`
-- And now make your changes like this: `./set-context-property 1 $ATTRIBUTE $VALUE`, where the `1` is for `[ /ril_1/context1 ]`, the `$ATTRIBUTE` is one of the attributes listed above, and the `$VALUE` will be the value you need to enter. make sure that the `Name` and `AccessPointName` match the `Name` and `APN` you entered in the settings menu.
-If an attribute needs to be empty, set it to `""`.
-- When you make your changes, you can use `./list-contexts` to see them.
-- When everything looks good, activate the updated context: `./activate-context 1`
-- If all went well, by running`./list-contexts` again you should see that the `Active` attribute is now `1`, and under the `Settings` attribute you can see the network parameters (Address, Netmask, Gateway, etc.) assigned by your carrier.
-- You may need to reboot or turn mobile data on and off a few times, but mobile data should be working now.

-- Pro tip: once you configured everything, you can type `history` to see your previous commands.
-Save them to a script that does all of this for you next time.

 ## Credit
 [aboothahir](https://gitlab.com/iAboothahir) (Zenfone Max Pro M1 port)